ted-tanner/entries-backend/Readme.md

 * Update deps
 * Don't use UUIDv4 as primary key
   - Use UUIDv7
+* Don't use public schema for Postgres
+* Throttle table shouldn't update if it doesn't have to so it doesn't lock the record (that can cause more DDoS opportunity as records get locked).
+Just get in one query, then update in a second query _if and only if_ an update is needed (update is not needed if already at the max)
 * Health endpoint that reaches out to DB and gets some DB statistics
 * Enforce practical limits on entries per budget and budgets per user
   - 5,000 budgets/user